MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 - You can apply labels to Office file types and Outlook email messages only.

-- Labels on the Office add-in are visible to all users who have the Azure Information Protection client installed.

 - Label names and tooltips are supported in one language only.

-- Files cannot be classified from Windows File Explorer.

 - There is no centralized logging for classification and labeling.